Reporting Foreign Real Estate and Rental Income to the IRS

 “If the real estate is held through a foreign entity, such as a corporation, partnership, trust or estate, then the interest in the entity is a specified foreign financial asset that is reported on Form 8938, if the total value of all your specified foreign financial assets is greater than the reporting threshold that applies to you.” – the IRS

-If the foreign real estate is owned through a foreign company, there may be US reporting requirement relating to the company, too.
+If the foreign real estate is owned through a foreign company, there may be US reporting requirements relating to the company, too.

 Foreign real estate asset reporting